joaopn/zotero_llm/README.md

 ## Tasks

 - **LLM Summary** (`llm_summary`): Uses Zotero's web API to analyze a paper and write the summary to a note attached to the item.
 Adds a "llm_summary" tag to the item.
-Works on both individual items and entire collections.
+Works on individual items, entire collections, and database-wide (all items in library).

 - **Key References** (`key_references`): Extracts the most important and influential references from a research paper and writes them to a "Key References" note.
 Adds a "key_references" tag to the item.
-Works on both individual items and entire collections.
+Works on individual items, entire collections, and database-wide (all items in library).

 - **Missing PDF** (`missing_pdf`): Database-level task that flags all items without PDF attachments by adding a "missing_pdf" tag.
 Also removes the flag from items that now have PDFs.
 Prints the names and collection paths of affected items.